Kakiddi Creek: Geography

 Kakiddi Creek originates with several small streams flowing into Kakiddi Lake on the northeastern side of the Mount Edziza volcanic complex, a linear group of volcanoes on the Tahltan Highland.
 From Kakiddi Lake, the creek flows about 3 km north into Nuttlude Lake from which it continues north for another 20 km before draining into the Klastline River.
 Both Kakiddi Lake and Nuttlude Lake lie behind large alluvial fans deposited by east-flowing tributaries.
 The glacial and landslide debris comprising these alluvial fans originated from the rapidly eroding headwalls and steep spurs on the eastern side of the Mount Edziza volcanic complex.

 Kakiddi Creek contains six named left tributaries.
 The first one is Sorcery Creek which flows east into Kakiddi Lake.
 Tennaya Creek is the second named left tributary which flows northeast into Nuttlude Lake.
 The third named left tributary, Nido Creek, also flows northeast into Nuttlude Lake.
 Tenchen Creek, the fourth named left tributary, flows northeast into Kakiddi Creek.
 The fifth named left tributary, Pyramid Creek, flows east into Kakiddi Creek.
 Tsecha Creek is the sixth named left tributary which flows northeast into Kakiddi Creek.
 The only named right tributary, Quash Creek, flows west into Kakiddi Creek.

 Kakiddi Lake and Nuttlude Lake are well populated with rainbow trout and provide fishing in Mount Edziza Provincial Park.
 Both lakes also provide access to Mount Edziza Provincial Park as they are large enough to be used by float-equipped aircraft.

 Geology

 Kakiddi Creek is the namesake of the Kakiddi Formation, a geological formation of the Mount Edziza volcanic complex.
-It consists of thick Pleistocene trachyte lava flows and pyroclastic rocks that extend into Kakiddi Creek valley.
+It consists of thick Pleistocene trachyte lava flows and pyroclastic rocks that extend into Kakiddi Valley.
 A Holocene lava flow from Moraine Cone on the north slope of Mount Edziza entered Kakiddi Creek near its junction with the Klastline River.
 In doing so, the lava flow temporarily blocked Kakiddi Creek to form a lava-dammed lake.
 Subsequent etching of this lava dam by Kakiddi Creek has exposed beds of lacustrine silt upstream from the lava.
 Moraine Cone and the associated lava flow are assigned to the Big Raven Formation, the youngest geological formation of the Mount Edziza volcanic complex.
 A Holocene lava flow from the eastern slope of the Mount Edziza volcanic complex extends almost to Nuttlude Lake and is also part of the Big Raven Formation.